foxnewsnetwork/tracago/README.md

 Calendar for Escrow
 =
->replace all the Lorem Ipsum with real bullshit
 >replace all dog pictures with real pictures
 >replace all outbound emails with steady address
 >doc tags controller & show page